 Pension Fund Committee

-- 2 co-opted district or borough councillors; and
+- two co-opted district or borough councillors; and

-- 1 co-opted employee representative member nominated by UNISON.
+- one co-opted employee representative member nominated by UNISON.

-All 3 are entitled to speak and vote at the meetings.
+All three are entitled to speak and vote at the meetings.

 Police and Crime Panel

-This includes 2 independent community members, who may speak and vote at the meetings.
+This includes two independent co-opted members, who may speak and vote at the meetings.

 Suffolk Health and Wellbeing Board